armory/docs-cdaas/content/en/release-notes/index.md

   Information about new features and changes, fixes, and improvements in Armory Continuous Deployment-as-a-Service.
 ---

+## 7 Dec 2023

+### AWS Lambda alias creation

+When you specify an alias in a `trafficManagement` block, CD-as-a-Service creates your function's alias if it doesn't already exist in AWS.

+{{< include "lambda/alias-info" >}}

 ## 28 Nov 2023

 ### Support for AWS Lambda